ThejasNU/crypto-hunter/README.md

 Crypto Currency live price showing web app built using React, Typescript, Firebase, Zustand, Material UI and ChartJS.

-It shows price variation graph of last 24 hours/1 month/3 months/1 years too!!
+It shows price variation graph of last 24 hours/1 month/3 months/1 year too!!

 To see the watchlist feature login and add some coin to the watchlist and click on avatar.